surajkmrsk/IoT-botnet-attack-detection/README.md

-# Botnet deection on IoT Devices
+# Botnet detection on IoT Devices
 ![IoT Botnet](https://i.imgur.com/xsRFm2I.png)
 ### Introduction:
 Internet of Things (IoT) devices are widely used in modern homes and every part of our lives, because they are not that sophisticated, it becomes an easy target for Denial of service attack.
 IoT devices can be used as bots to launch a distributed DOS attack.